-In recent days, there are many triggering factors which require to preserve women’s fertility and for this assisted reproductive technology (ART) becomes a very successful medical intervention.
-Discovery and development of cryopreservation of embryo in the field of ART become revolutionary.
+In recent days, there are many triggering factors that require preserving women’s fertility, and assisted reproductive technology (ART) becomes a very successful medical intervention.
+The Discovery and development of cryopreservation of embryos in the field of ART become revolutionary.

-Since a few decades, the rate of implantation of a frozen embryo is increasing and become an established fertility system of ART in the present decade.
-In 2016, the International Journal of Reproductive BioMedicine published an article, where it has been reported that frozen embryo transfer has a number of advantages and can provide similar or even higher pregnancy rate with more number of the live birth rate in comparison with fresh cycles, which is considerably great importance in case of fertility outcome.
+For a few decades, the rate of implantation of a frozen embryo is increasing and become an established fertility system of ART in the present decade.
+In 2016, the International Journal of Reproductive BioMedicine published an article, where it has been reported that frozen embryo transfer has several advantages and can provide similar or even higher pregnancy rate with more number of the live birth rate in comparison with fresh cycles, which is considerably great importance in case of fertility outcome.

 In the in-vitro fertilization process, the success of frozen embryo transfer minimizes the number of fresh embryo transfers.